Omniscroll/Omniscroll/packages/omniscroll-cli/README.md

-This is Galeon's CLI for initializing projects
+This is Omniscroll's CLI for initializing projects